 Summer 2019 portfolio sample by Jacob Albanese.

-These working methods will alternate between two-dimensions and three-dimensions and highlight multiple processes to guide the design and construction of a physical space.
+These working methods will alternate between two dimensions and three dimensions and highlight multiple processes to guide the design and construction of a physical space.
 In addition to the rigorous engagement with drawing and scripting, virtual modeling and imaging introduce complex geometric properties and phenomenological qualities, such as light and atmosphere, for students to develop an intuitive understanding of materiality and scale.
 Critical knowledge and deployment of these parameters will be tested back and forth between hybrid techniques in Rhino [3-D modeling], Photoshop [materials and atmospheres], and 3-D printing [physical models] as key processes in the development of individual portfolios.

 Summer 2019 portfolio sample by Chandler Vogel.

 In addition to weekly design problems, this program will provide historical context through a sequence of robust seminars, film screenings, and weekly readings that will elucidate different ways to ‘see’ space across various scales and cultures.
-This dialogue is instrumental in learning to challenge the habitual by providing historical perspectives to the evolution of spatial transformation in architecture.
+This dialogue is instrumental in learning to challenge the habitual by providing historical perspectives on the evolution of spatial transformation in architecture.
 A lecture series with accomplished practitioners will provide insight into the development of their work through various case studies that highlight their innovative design practices.
 Group sessions offer an invaluable resource for our students to advance through faculty critiques and feedback on their projects while being part of a larger forum of fellow students.